tomaszj/dotfiles/README.md

     * git hist - for easy and human-readable git history
     * git ci - usual alias for git commit
     * git st - git status
+* tmux config
+    * includes a fix for colour scheme in Vim
+    * Mouse scroll and selection (with option) key is enabled
 * Vim config using vundle
     * NERDTree for file exploring
     * vim-snipmate plugin for easy snippet insertion on TAB